yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 Another optimization would be to remove profanities that are substrings of other profanities.
 E.g., "COCK", "COCKS", "COCKY", "ACOCK"

-Basically this is the generation routine.
-You can find all codes we used, profanity database and more in the repository for the article.
+Basically this is the whole WPA2 password generation routine.
+You can find all codes we used, profanity database and more in the repository for the article. <!-- //TODO: repo -->

 So to have a bit more fun, we generated a SQLite database for all MAC addresses starting on `0x647c34` = UBEE vendor prefix, what is \\( 2^{24} \\) = 16777216 passwords.
-This is quite a number so the profanity detection was optimized by building [Aho-Corasick](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm) search automaton, initialized with all profanities found (very rude automaton indeed).
+This is quite a number so the profanity detection was optimized by building [Aho-Corasick](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm) search automaton, initialized with all profanities from the UBEE database (very rude automaton indeed).
 If the profanity was detected as a substring, we also generated a new password from non-insulting alphabet.

 From 16777216 passwords in total, 32105 contained at least one profanity in it, in particular in happened 0.19% cases.